awalindeep/School_District_Analysis./README.md

 ## Summary

-Since Thomas High School math and reading grades for 9th graders were replaced with NaNs, there are some minor changes in the report.
+Since Thomas High School math and reading grades for 9th graders were replaced with NaNs, there are minor changes in the report.

-1. Due to no data availability for Thomas High school math and reading scores for 9th graders values had to be replaced with NaNs.
+* Due to no data availability for Thomas High school math and reading scores for 9th graders values had to be replaced with NaNs.
-2. The overall impact on results due NaNs was very minimal.
+*  The overall impact on results due NaNs was very minimal.
 In each individual case it can be quantified as less than 1%.
-4. There were some changes in school summaries by spending per student, size, and type.
+*  There were some changes in school summaries by spending per student, size, and type.
 Again, only categories that include Thomas High School were affected.
 Categories that were affected are:  _Spending Ranges (Per Student) $630-644_,  _Medium size schools (1000-2000) students_  and  _The Charter schools_.